AlphaFiTech/alphalend-sdk-js/README.md

 const claimRewardsParams = {
   positionCapId: "0xYOUR_POSITION_CAP_ID", // Your position capability
   address: "0xYOUR_ADDRESS", // Address of the user claiming rewards
-  claimAlpha: true, // Whether to claim and deposit Alpha token rewards
+  claimAndDepositAlpha: true, // Whether to claim and deposit Alpha token rewards
-  claimAll: true, // Whether to claim and deposit all other reward tokens };
+  claimAndDepositAll: true, // Whether to claim and deposit all other reward tokens
+  // DEPRECATED: Use claimAndDepositAlpha and claimAndDepositAll instead
+  // claimAlpha: true, // ⚠️ DEPRECATED - use claimAndDepositAlpha instead
+  // claimAll: true,  // ⚠️ DEPRECATED - use claimAndDepositAll instead
+};

 // Create claim rewards transaction